16443578/hkbu-big-data-media/Final Group Project/README.md

-# Hong Kong Visitor Analysis: from the perspectives of country/region of residence, mode of transport and consumption expenditure
+# Hong Kong visitor analysis: from the perspectives of country/region of residence, mode of transport and consumption expenditure

 ## Author